“Happiness is not something readymade, it comes from your own actions." Dalai Lama

 Some clients stay in therapy for a few months while some stay on for years.
 Duration depends on what your goals are.
 If you have a specific, short term goal like ‘I want extra support while I transition into a new job’ then you may engage in therapy for about 6-8 months.
 On the other hand if you have a goal of exploring your childhood issues or family dynamics or if you are working on self reflection and development, you might find it useful to continue for a couple years or longer.
 Many people who enter therapy with a short term goal often find other issues they want to work on and want to stay for longer.

 I recommend starting with a weekly cadence for the first 3-4 months, which is found to be ideal in terms of rapport building and continuity.
-In time we may switch to meeting once every two weeks, based on need.
+In time we may switch to meeting once every two weeks, based on clinical requirement.

 This is a good time to discuss your goals, check on availability and schedule match, and ask any questions you may have about my approach and style.
 I do encourage you to read through all the FAQs so you have the chance to have some of your questions answered and you can use the consult time for more focused questions.